List of Coronation Street characters introduced in 2010: Lawrence Cunningham

 Lawrence Cunningham is the son of Ken Barlow (William Roache) and Susan Cunningham (Patricia Shakesby).

 In May 2010 it was announced that the sons of Coronation Street actor William Roache, Linus and James respectively, would join the cast on a short-term basis.
 The characters to be played were the homophobic son (Lawrence) and homosexual grandson (James) of Ken Barlow, which he did not know he had.

 Lawrence makes his first appearance on 5 September 2010, after Norris Cole (Malcolm Hebden) finds a letter addressed to Ken hidden in the skirting board of No. 3, the house that the Barlow family inhabited in 1960.
 Upon reading the letter, Ken explains that it is from his first love Susan, and he is keen to find out what it is that she wanted.
 Ken soon manages to track down Susan's son, Lawrence, who informs him that his mother died a few years before and they arrange to meet.
 When the two eventually come face to face, however, Ken's wife Deirdre (Anne Kirkbride) notices an uncanny similarity between them and suggests that they could be father and son, a suspicion later confirmed when Ken asks Lawrence his birth date.
 It was mentioned that Lawrence was in a rocky marriage due to his infidelity, another trait he and his father had in common as noticed by Deirdre, but was left widowed when his wife dies from cancer.

 It soon becomes apparent that there is a rift between Lawrence and his son James, who is gay, which Lawrence disapproves of.
 Ken visits Lawrence and tries to resolve things between father and son but James and Lawrence argue and James storms out.
 Lawrence later visits Ken to try and explain himself.
 Lawrence claims that he is entitled to his point of view but Ken is disgusted by Lawrence's homophobia and throws him out.
 Lawrence has not been seen since.
-In 2015, he couldn't attend Deirdre's funeral.
+In 2015, he could not attend Deirdre's funeral.
+It is unlikely that he was unaware of her death, with them having no contact.